De Grasse Medallion, Post War

 The French Line must be lauded for their efforts as they seem to have produced far more and far nicer brochures for all classes for the Normandie than the Cunard Line did for the Queen… read more ›

 The famed crystal clock produced for the ss Normandie.
-This was reproduced for the Walter Drake catalog about 30 years ago.
+This was reproduced about 30 years ago, and this is one of those amazing reproductions.
 In fantastic condition with its original box.
-Works perfectly.
-This clock is a beautiful… read more ›
+Box has a touch… read more ›

 Unusual cut-away for the ss Normandie.
 Your favorite French Line ship is surrounded by nearly 24 interiors renderings, meaning that it certainly dates to before the maiden voyage.
 Great cover art!
 Something CGT was really… read more ›